Lekha Washington: Artistic career

-Other Work
+Other work

 Washington has also been involved in English stage plays held in Chennai, featuring in Madras Player's production of Twelfth Night in 2002 as Viola.
 She has also been active in directing the theatre troupe, Khel.

 During the maiden season of the Indian Premier League, Washington was signed on to anchor an analysis and interview show which provided coverage of the cricket played.
 To prepare for the role, Washington did research through cricketing journals and enlisted help from Ajay Jadeja, hoping for her reporting to reach a widespread audience.
 Notably during her time as a reporter, she was briefly criticised for asking umpire Asad Rauf which franchise he had rooted for, as a part of a joke.
 However, her stint was considered successful and helped her gain more offers from film producers.

+Personal life

+An agnostic, Washington in 2011 revealed that "organised religion scares [her]".
+She believes in karma.

+Several media reports from 2017 noted that Lekha Washington had been in a long-term relationship with Pablo Chatterji, with coverage describing a private “marriage-ish” ceremony held in Alibaug in November that year.
+However, the reports did not confirm a legal marriage, and mainstream publications later clarified that she had separated from a partner — not a husband — as earlier rumours had suggested.

+In 2024, Washington publicly confirmed her relationship with actor Imran Khan in interviews where both stated that they were “mutually, madly in love.”